tech-razor/techrazor-astro-starter/README.md

 └── tsconfig.json
 ```

+## Node environment

+Consider installing [nvm](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating) to be able to install multiple versions of `Node` on to your device and to easily switch between the different versions.

+The currently active long-term stable (LTS) version of `Node` is version `20`.
+For `Astro 4.6` and higher, ensure you have at least version `18.17.1`.

 ## IDE setup

 If using [Visual Studio Code](https://code.visualstudio.com/), ensure that the [Astro](https://marketplace.visualstudio.com/items?itemName=astro-build.astro-vscode), [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extensions are installed.